commonprefix/payment-system-docs/docs/flow/steps.md

 def forEachOffer(sb: PaymentSandbox, afView: ApplyView,
                  prevStepDebtDirection: DebtDirection,
                  callback: Callable) -> (removedOffers: Set[uint256], offersConsumed: int):
-    # Charge the offer owner, not the sender
-    # Charge a fee even if the owner is the same as the issuer
-    # Calculate amount that goes to the taker and the amount charged the offer owner

-    # Transfer rate for incoming currency
+    # Calculate transfer rates for this book step.
+    # These rates determine fees charged when crossing offers.

-    # Only when the previous step redeems (pulls) from this issuer
+    # Input transfer rate: only charged when previous step redeems (pulls from issuer)
-    # do we charge the transfer-in fee.
-If previous step issues, no fee on input.
     transferRateIn = rate(sb, book_.in, strandDst_).value if redeems(prevStepDebtDirection) else QUALITY_ONE

-    # Transfer rate for outgoing currency
+    # Output transfer rate: charged when ownerPaysTransferFee_ is set
-    # Always charge the transfer fee, even if the owner is the issuer
+    # Code comment: Always charge the transfer fee, even if the owner is the issuer
     transferRateOut = rate(sb, book_.out, strandDst_).value if ownerPaysTransferFee_ else QUALITY_ONE

-    # Create counter and offer stream
-    counter = StepCounter(MaxOffersToConsume)
+    counter = StepCounter(1000)
     offers = FlowOfferStream(sb, afView, book_, sb.parentCloseTime(), counter)

     offerAttempted = False
-    ofrQ = None  # Optional quality
+    ofrQ = None  # Tracks quality of first offer attempted in this iteration

     # Lambda to execute each offer (both CLOB and AMM)
     def execOffer(offer):
         nonlocal offerAttempted, ofrQ

-        # Note that offer.quality() returns a (non-optional) Quality.
+        # Code comment: Note that offer.quality() returns a (non-optional) Quality.
         # So ofrQ is always safe to use below this point in the lambda.
         if not ofrQ:
             ofrQ = offer.quality()
         elif ofrQ != offer.quality():
+            # Stop when quality changes - only process same quality offers per iteration
             return False

-        # Check for self-crossing (offer crossing only)
+        # Handle self-crossing (offer crossing only, not payments).
-        # When Alice creates an offer that crosses her own existing offer,
-        # we don't want to match them.
-Instead, we remove the old offer.
-        # This only applies to offer crossing on default paths.
-If this is a BookPaymentStep, returns false
+        # Removes old offers when a user's new offer would cross their existing one.
         if limitSelfCrossQuality(strandSrc_, strandDst_, offer, ofrQ, offers, offerAttempted): return True